 1 in 10 young people aged 5-16 will have a diagnosable mental health condition (ONS, 2016), with 50% of lifetime mental illness (except dementia) beginning by the age of 14, and 75% by the age of 18 (Kessler RC, 2005).
-See also the annual FiM Transformation Plan.
+See information in our JSNA sections on Theme One - Prevention and Early Intervention and Theme Two - Access to services

 Children's self-esteem and self-confidence develops through a mixture of nature versus nurture.
 Some of how a child reacts to challenges is dependent on their personality.
 However, the other part comes from what children see around them.
-The most important influence on young children is their parents, how they experience and deal with the world around them, challenges and life events.
+The most important influence on young children are their parents, how they experience and deal with the world around them, challenges and life events.
 (Psychology Today)